alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 Losing 1% per week for 11.5 weeks (80 days)
-would leave us with 11.5% less gas at the end of our little trip, which can compromise buoyancy by losing more than a kilogram of lift.
+would leave us with 11.5% less gas at the end of our little trip, which can compromise buoyancy by reducing lift by more than a kilogram.
 Smaller leakages or a shorter trip (see below) may be necessary.
 Keep in mind that hydrogen is a smaller _atom_ than helium, but a bigger _molecule_ as there are two atoms.